-It is a simple process where you do online research for clients and compile data on a worksheet.
+Web scraping is a simple process where you do online research for clients and compiles data on a worksheet.
 Several companies gather info about their target markets such as contact numbers, contact persons, websites, Linkedin and other social media accounts, etc. This enables them to send business proposals, even customized ones, to the right person.

 2. Creative Writing